Daily readings

 Tuesday, September 8, 2026

 Birth of the Blessed Virgin Mary.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationBirth of the Blessed Virgin Mary